welshi32/micro-bit-RC-Car/README.md

 # nFR5-RC-Car

-## A simple micro:bit RC car prototype using the nRF5x family's built-in radio
+## A simple RC car prototype using the nRF5x family's built-in radio

 > ⚠️ **WARNING**: Make sure you choose the correct binary for your device, or this WILL NOT WORK.
 Prebuilt binaries are only for nRF51822/nRF52833 SoCs.
 If you have a board with a diffferent nRF5x SoC, you will have to compile yourself.